gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

    | NOAA Gaea       | /lustre/f2/pdata/esrl/gsd/ufs/ufs-release-v1.1/CIME_UFS | <my-project-dir>/$USER    |
    +-----------------+---------------------------------------------------------+---------------------------+

+..
+   COMMENT: Is this up-to-date?
+I know Hera now has /scratch2 space...

-On `platforms that are not pre-configured <https://github.com/ufs-community/ufs/wiki/Supported-Platforms-and-Compilers>`_ a script needs to be executed to define a set of environment variables related to the location of NCEPLIBS dependencies.
+On `platforms that are not pre-configured <https://github.com/ufs-community/ufs/wiki/Supported-Platforms-and-Compilers>`__ a script needs to be executed to define a set of environment variables related to the location of NCEPLIBS dependencies.

 .. code-block:: console